CTRL Faculty Fellows Program

 Krisztina Domjan, School of Professional & Extended Studies

-Scholarship of Teaching & Learning (SoTL) Faculty Fellow
+Scholarship of Teaching & Learning (SoTL) Faculty Fellows

-The SoTL Fellow appointment is supported in part by the Milton and Sonia Greenberg fund and comes with a total stipend package of $4,000 per year for two years and up to $2,000 for research materials or faculty development use.
+Stipend & Time Commitment: The SoTL Fellow appointment is supported in part by the Milton and Sonia Greenberg fund and comes with a stipend of $4,000 per year for two years and up to $2,000 for research materials or faculty development use, such as conference or publication fees.

 Current & Past SoTL Fellows